Mavox-ID/ecogreen-miner/README.md

 # Ecogreen Miner

 Welcome to the <b>official statement for ecogreen!</b> Here you can get Ecogreen Cryptocurrant and purchase additional assets and speeds.
-By default, <b>10 files are created in a second</b>, earning 0.01 Ecogreen per <b>3 minutes and 20 second.
+By default, <b>10 files are created in a second</b>, earning 0.01 Ecogreen per <b>1 hour 6 minutes and 40 second.
 Current: 50 uah = 1 ecogreen.</b> Attention!
 Ecogreen regularly releases updates.
 If you use the outdated version, removal of funds cannot be supported.
 Make sure your balance has not changed after the update Updates are installed automatically, <b>also if you change the code, the funds on the balance will stop, even if you reinstall the application!</b>

 # Install for Win 10/11